SushiInYourFace/YayaBot/README.md

 # YayaBot

-hi, this is a moderation type bot for ibxtoycat's discord server!
+hi, this is a moderation type bot for IBXToycat's discord server!

 ### How Do I Run The Bot?
 - download/clone it